Customer acquisition is the first question every marketer thinks of. Especially when you are doing marketing for a startup.

-- You are competing with a world where your industry is growing like crazy.
+- You are competing with a world where your industry is growing crazily.

 - Advertisers and investors in the startup space are ready to invest money in unlimited quantity.

-- The average customer is super distracted and has an attention span of less than 3 seconds on the internet.
+- The average customer is super distracted and has an attention span of fewer than 3 seconds on the internet.

 If your marketing team doesn’t have an eye for controlling the cost of customer acquisition, things can go out of hand.

 A successful eCommerce marketing strategy needs to be data-driven, scalable and fit well with your ROI equation.

 In this post, we are going to talk about how to develop an eCommerce marketing template for acquiring customers and scale your processes.
 Here is what we will be discussing :

 - Who is the right customer to acquire?

 - How to entice users to become customers?